tr11-com/blog/clefpodh3021edknv33h0encr.md

 # Why to switch to duckduckgo

 Are you tired of being tracked by big tech companies every time you search for something online?
-Are you fed up with targeted ads following you around the internet like?
+Are you fed up with targeted ads following you around the internet?
 Well, it's time to ditch Google and make the switch to Duckduckgo - the privacy-focused search engine that puts you in control of your online experience.

 Still not convinced?
 Here are 7 reasons why you should switch to Duckduckgo: